sds192fall2023/Lab1/README.md

 <p><a href="https://youtu.be/sxErFMF7BJY?feature=shared&t=643"> Make a Commit and View More History from David Keyes.</a></p>

-14. Continue watching the video to see how to push your code to GitHub.
+14. Continue watching the above video to see how to push your code to GitHub.

 **CONGRATULATIONS!
 You've completed our course infrastructure set-up!**